jeffreybergier/Retro-Stream-Tutorial/README.md

 # Tutorial

 I tried to add as many screenshots as possible.
-So if you are getting lost, use Command+F and search for Screenshot to highlight all of the screenshot links in the tutorial.
+So if you are getting lost, use Command+F and search for "Screenshot" to highlight all of the screenshot links in the tutorial.

 Also note that if you use the Debian VM image I link below, then copy and paste works between the Host Mac and the VM Linux.
-However, remember that Linux uses the Control key instead of command.
-Also, the terminal in Linux uses Conotrol + Shift + C and Control + Shift + V
+However, remember that Linux uses the Control key instead of Command.
+Also, the terminal in Linux uses Conotrol + Shift + C and Control + Shift + V.

 ## Step 1: Prepare your Virtual Machine